Within This Page

 Psychiatric facilities are public buildings that may have a significant impact on the environment and economy of the surrounding community.
 As facilities built for "caring", it is appropriate that this caring approach extend to the larger world as well, and that they be built and operated "sustainably".

-Section 1.2 of VA's HVAC Design Manual is a good example of health care facility energy conservation standards that meet EPAct 2005 and Executive Order 13693 requirements.
+Section 1.2 of VA's HVAC Design Manual is a good example of health care facility energy conservation standards that meet Energy Policy Act of 2005 (EPACT) and Executive Order 13693 requirements.
 The Energy Independence and Security Act of 2007 (EISA) provides additional requirements for energy conservation.
-Also see LEED's (Leadership in Energy and Environmental Design) USGBC LEED for Healthcare.
+Also see USGBC's Leadership in Energy and Environmental Design (LEED) for Healthcare.

 There is a continuing shift to outpatient psychiatric care as new and more effective drugs are developed for the classic psychiatric conditions.
 Many of the homeless in our urban areas are ex-psychiatric inpatients who receive little or no follow-up outpatient care.
 There is a large unmet need for supportive housing and/or treatment facilities for them.